schibsted/sdk-js-event-tracking/README.md

 ##### Generated objects

-`object` - The page or entity where exit happened.
+`object` as `'primary'` - The page or entity where exit happened.

-`target` - Target action for the exit, for example the next page.
+`target` as `'secondary'` - Target action for the exit, for example the next page.

 ##### Extra parameter suggestions